Your AI agent shouldn't ask “what’s next?”

 Built-in integrations marketplacenoextensiveextensiveextensive

-SQLite handles tens of thousands of rows on a laptop and millions on a server with no fuss.
+The local DB handles tens of thousands of rows on a laptop and millions on a server.
 The bottleneck for a backlog is human attention, not row count.
-WAL mode supports multiple concurrent readers and a single writer; four parallel agent sessions hit that limit only briefly during commits.
+SQLite allows many concurrent readers with one writer at a time, so four parallel agent sessions only contend for the database briefly, during commits.

 Why not just use Linear or Jira's API from my agent?

-What if I outgrow SQLite or want centralised infra?
+What if I outgrow it or want centralised infra?

 Is this free?
 Will it stay free?